tazim5032/ceramics-arena-server/README.md

 Welcome to the server-side documentation for our Ceramic and Craft Store website!
 This README provides information about the server architecture, setup, and deployment.

-## Server Architecture

-Our server-side architecture is designed to provide a stable and scalable platform for hosting our website.
-Here's an overview of the key components:

-1. **Web Server**: We use [Web Server Name] as our web server software to serve HTTP requests and host our website files.

-2. **Backend Framework**: Our backend is powered by [Backend Framework Name], which handles request processing, database interactions, and business logic.

-3. **Database**: We utilize [Database Name] as our database management system to store product information, user data, and other relevant data.

-4. **APIs**: We may have internal or external APIs for various functionalities such as payment processing, email notifications, and third-party integrations.

 ## Setup